-If a MALNI channel is configured for a 10K thermistor input, Ai's1-4 requires a range module (RM-Di/10), Ai's 5-10 you select the 10K/Di jumper position.
+If a MALNI channel is configured for a 10K thermistor input, Ai's1-4 requires a range module (RM-Di/10), Ai's 5-10 you select the 10k/Di jumper position.
 The jumper selection 10K/Di and/or RM-Di/10 provides the pullup resistor for the 10K thermistor or dry contact circuit (digital).

-Note: the RM-Di/10 range module is installed with the white band away for the Ai's terminal block.
+NOTE: the RM-Di/10 range module is installed with the white band away for the Ai's terminal block.
 The temperature range for the 10K thermistor is -29 to 104.5°C (-20 to 220°F).
-For narrower temperature ranges use TYPE 6 Custom, the LON network value for this channel definition will be in degrees Celsius, with 3 digits of precision.
+For narrower temperature ranges use TYPE 6 Custom:.
+The Lon network value for this channel definition will be in degrees Celsius, with 3 digits of precision.

-TYPE 5 - 1K & 2K RTDS
+TYPE 5 - 1K and 2K RTDs:

 If a MALNI channel is configured for an RTD input, Ai's 1-4 only, a RTD range module (RM-RTD1K, RM-RTD1KA or RM-RTD2K) must be used.
 The range module defines a fixed temperature range of -30 to 110°C (-22 to 230°F).
 The RM-RTDX expands a specific, relatively small voltage range into a full 0-5 volt range, which still corresponds to the initial temperature range.
 This allows the MALNI's 12-bit A/D converter to offer the same 0.12% full-range accuracy for the temperature range.
-For narrower temperature ranges use TYPE 6 Custom: with a Custom Range Module (CRM-RTD1K).
-The LON network value for this channel definition will be in degrees Celsius, with 3 digits of precision.
+The Lon network value for this channel definition will be in degrees Celsius, with 3 digits of precision.
+For narrower temperature ranges use a Custom Range Module (CRM-RTD1K) and Type 2 - Percent selection.